waleedconan/Participatory-Assessment-Portfolio-Project-/README.md

 The five-day data collection effort was conducted simultaneously across locations to maximize reach.

 For simulation purposes:
+- Here's a more polished and professional version you can include in the Methodology section:

+- KoBoToolbox was used for data collection.
+ChatGPT provided technical support in designing the form and logic using simulated (fictional) data for demonstration purposes.

 - **Excel** was used for data cleaning
 - **Power BI** was used for data preparation, analysis, and dashboard creation